Memory Cafes in South Gloucestershire

 The Retreat Memory Café in Soundwell

-When: The second Monday of every month.
+When: The second and fourth Monday of every month.

 Where: St Stephens Church, 34 Church Road, Bristol BS16 4RH